 The treating therapist and the evaluating therapist may or may not be the same person.
 This depends on your availability for scheduling, your location preference and the evaluating therapist’s schedule.

 The purpose of therapy is to help your child become as independent as possible in normal daily activities.
 The time varies depending on your child’s condition, her age and a wide range of other factors.
 Soon after your child starts therapy, your therapist will talk with you about how many therapy sessions she will need, and for how long therapy will last.

 Guidelines for determining frequency of therapy service are used to help decide how often and for how long your child could benefit from therapy.
 We believe in ongoing communication with a child’s family, physicians and teachers to ensure appropriate treatment.
 Our therapists will work with you to develop the most appropriate and effective plan of care for your child.
 From the day your child enters therapy, our primary goal is to help your entire family develop the skills and knowledge to help your child continue to thrive after the course of treatment ends.

-We offer therapy services at several Cincinnati Children’s locations throughout the Tristate.
+We offer outpatient occupational therapy and physical therapy services at most Cincinnati Children’s locations throughout Greater Cincinnati.